-Financing Risks
+Financing Risks and Liquidity Concerns

-The Corporation has limited financial resources and there is no assurance that additional funding will be available to it for further exploration and development of its projects or to fulfill its obligations under applicable agreements.
+The Corporation may need to raise additional funds in the future to capitalize on growth opportunities or for other corporate purposes.
+There is no assurance that additional funding will be available to it for further working capital, exploration and development of its projects or to fulfill its obligations under applicable agreements.
 Although the Corporation has been successful in the past in obtaining financing through the sale of equity securities, there can be no assurance that the Corporation will be able to obtain adequate financing in the future or that the terms of such financing will be favourable.
-Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of the property interests of the Corporation with the possible dilution or loss of such interests.
+Failure to obtain such additional financing could result in delay or indefinite postponement of further operations, exploration and development of the property interests of the Corporation with the possible dilution or loss of such interests.